 During the winter, Nebraska has a population of mallards that is hard to find in any other state!

 This outfitter has several large rivers and refuges that are nearby that hold hundreds of thousands of birds!
 Hunts typically take place in pre-scouted corn fields with pit blinds, but sometimes the river as well.
 You will always hunt a fresh field!
 This is amazing wingshooting, and our clients often have the opportunity to take geese, mallards, American wigeon, green-winged teal and Northern pintail!
 This is also an exciting hunt as there are several species that you can harvest depending on the time of year you choose to go.
 This outfitter takes groups of up to seven hunters in a group.

-Your hunting locations are pre-scouted and ready for you when you get there.
+Your hunting locations are pre-scouted by the outfitter and ready for you when you get there.

 The blinds you will be hunting from are pit blinds set up in corn fields.
 If you want an experienced outfit than can put you on lots of birds then this Wyoming waterfowl hunt is perfect for you!

 - This hunt is not physically difficult, the weather is what might get you.
 However their pit blinds are heated so not even the weather will get to you!
 This hunt is easy enough anyone can do it!